evbots/dex-protocols/README.md

 [2] The Enigma Catalyst [white paper](https://www.enigma.co/enigma_catalyst.pdf) proposes an architecture for cross-chain atomic swaps using layer 2 solutions (also known as state channels).
 As far as I can tell, this is not currently being developed by the Enigma team.

-[3] Bitshares claims that you can trade collateralized smartcoins (analogous to Ethereum ERC20 stablecoins).
-Bitshares claims to hold the collateral for these coins.
+[3] Bitshares claims that you can trade collateralized SmartCoins on the Bitshares blockchain.
+Bitshares claims to hold the collateral for these SmartCoins.